dennisryanlee/metric-imperial-convertor/tracking.md

 Tracking:

 12/04/22:
-Accomplished - switch statements in convertHandler function were not formatted correctly - changed to have single conditions (operators don't work); change console.logs to resolve 'invalid unit' issues; resolve unit regex to match only exact string
+Accomplished - switch statements in convertHandler function were not formatted correctly - changed to have single conditions (operators don't work); change console.logs to resolve 'invalid unit' issues; resolve unit regex to match only exact string; add exact wording for string to return 'invalid number and unit'
 Tomorrow - unsure why FCC test about 'upper/lower' case is failing - resolve later; failing on current tests below:

 1min - error (should return 'invalid unit')